Introduction to Analyzing Digital and Analog Transponders

 • Communications

-You require a fast and easy way to analyze digital and analog transponders.
-You need to up link data from a communications site to a satellite transponder, which will then down link the data to a separate ground site.
+Engineers and operators require a fast and easy way to analyze digital and analog transponders.
+They need to up link data from a communications site to a satellite transponder, which will then down link the data to a separate ground site.

 Solution

-You will use STK to model digital and analog transponders for link budget analysis and mission planning.
-You will then generate a digital repeater comm link report and a bent pipe report to analyze your communications.
+Use STK Pro and the Communications capability to model digital and analog transponders for link budget analysis and mission planning.

 What you will learn